You may not be able to find a bottle of Fok Hing Gin in London soon.

 Belching Beaver Me So Honey

 The puny approach to the name for its Honey Blonde Ale, may take away the fact that it’s one of this brewery’s best-selling beers.
 According to Belching Beaver, the ale is made with the finest quality honey, which produces floral notes and a sweet lingering finish.

 Donkey Piss Tequila

-Despite the name, this release by Libation Nation is described as an ‘ultra-premium’ Tequila.
+Despite the name, this release by Libation Nation is described as an ‘ultra-premium’ tequila.
 According to the distributor, although the name is fun, the taste is rather serious.
 “At Libation Nation we know that not all tequila is created equally.
-So we made a Tequila that was fun to order and excellent to drink.”
+So we made a tequila that was fun to order and excellent to drink.”

 Stiffy’s Jaffa Cake Vodka

 Stiffy’s shared a similar problem with Fuk Hing Gin as it was also ordered a name change following a complaint in the UK.
-Despite the producer of the vodka (Stiff’s Shots Ltd), claiming it was named not because of a sexual connotation but rather after Stiffy – the nickname of a person involved in the drink’s development.
+This came despite the producer of the vodka (Stiff’s Shots Ltd), claiming it was named not because of a sexual connotation but rather after Stiffy – the nickname of a person involved in the drink’s development.
 The defence fell on deaf ears and the company soon changed its name to Stivy’s a short time later.